Adaptive In-Context Learning with Large Language Models for Bundle Generation: Experiments and Results

 \subsubsection{Ablation Study}

-We compare DICL with its six variants to examine the efficacy of each component.
-In particular, DICL\_{w/o\_top} randomly samples one session in the training set to replace the top neighbor.
-DICL\_{w/o\_self} removes the self-correction strategy from the demonstration.
-DICL\_{w/o\_auto} omits the auto-feedback mechanism from the demonstration.
-DICL\_{w/o\_context} removes both self-correction and auto-feedback modules from the demonstration.
-DICL\_{w/o\_rules} abandons the rules summarization from the demonstration.
-DICL\_{w/o\_intent} deletes intent reasoning from the demonstration.
+We compare AICL with its six variants to examine the efficacy of each component.
+In particular, AICL\_{w/o\_top} randomly samples one session in the training set to replace the top neighbor.
+AICL\_{w/o\_self} removes the self-correction strategy from the demonstration.
+AICL\_{w/o\_auto} omits the auto-feedback mechanism from the demonstration.
+AICL\_{w/o\_context} removes both self-correction and auto-feedback modules from the demonstration.
+AICL\_{w/o\_rules} abandons the rules summarization from the demonstration.
+AICL\_{w/o\_intent} deletes intent reasoning from the demonstration.
 Due to space limitations, we only show the results of the bundle generation task, as presented in Table~\ref{tab:result-ablation}.

-Overall, all the variants demonstrate lower performance compared to DICL, showcasing the contribution of each component to the improved performance.
-To be specific, DICL\_{w/o\_top} underperforms DICL, which indicates the importance of identifying highly correlated examples to generate demonstrations.
-Both DICL\_{w/o\_self} and DICL\_{w/o\_auto} perform worse than DICL, while gaining better performance compared with DICL\_{w/o\_context}, implying the significance of both self-correction and auto-feedback strategies.
-The fact that DICL defeats DICL\_{w/o\_rules} exhibits the usefulness of rules summarization in instructing ChatGPT.
-Besides, an obvious performance drop is observed on DICL\_{w/o\_intent} when compared with DICL.
+Overall, all the variants demonstrate lower performance compared to AICL, showcasing the contribution of each component to the improved performance.
+To be specific, AICL\_{w/o\_top} underperforms AICL, which indicates the importance of identifying highly correlated examples to generate demonstrations.
+Both AICL\_{w/o\_self} and AICL\_{w/o\_auto} perform worse than AICL, while gaining better performance compared with AICL\_{w/o\_context}, implying the significance of both self-correction and auto-feedback strategies.
+The fact that AICL defeats AICL\_{w/o\_rules} exhibits the usefulness of rules summarization in instructing LLMs.
+Besides, an obvious performance drop is observed on AICL\_{w/o\_intent} when compared with AICL.
 This helps reinforce our claim that effective user intents play a crucial role in identifying relevant products to form improved bundles.

+Furthermore, our Neighbor Session Retrieval module exploits the open-source Python framework SentenceTransformer (all-MiniLM-L6-v2) to get session representations for similarity calculation instead of using LLMs (e.g., OpenAI text-embedding-ada-002) due to its comparable performance with less cost (time and money) as explained in Section~\ref{subsec:nsr}.
+To verify our claim, we randomly sample 50 sessions from Electronic and use the two methods to help get the nearest neighbors.
+The results are presented in Table~\ref{tab:sentencetransformer}.
+Accordingly, their precision and coverage are comparable, while AICL with OpenAI embeddings possess higher recall.
+This also indicates the results of AICL reported in our paper may not be its upper bound, and there is still space for further improvements by using better sentence encoding models.

 \pgfplotsset{ compat=1.11, legend image code/.code={ \draw[mark repeat=2,mark phase=2] plot coordinates { (0cm,0cm) (0.15cm,0cm) (0.3cm,0cm) }; } }